 JEROME WEXLER / SCIENCE PHOTO LIBRARY JEROME WEXLER / SCIENCE PHOTO LIBRARY

 Polarising filters.
 Two light-polarising filters overlapping.
 In normal white light the vibrations in the light waves are perpendicular to the direc- tion of flow but can point in any direction through 360 degrees.
 In polarised light the vibra- tions are confined to a specific plane.
-These two filters are rotated so that they both transmit light polarised in the same plane.
-If one filter was rotated 90 degrees, however, no light could pass through both filters and the overlap would appear dark.
-See photograph A200/323 for same filters after rotation of handle through 90 degrees.
+These two filters are rotated so that they each transmit light polarised in a different plane.
+As a result, no light can pass through both and the overlap appears dark.
+If one filter was rotated through 90 degrees, however, the planes would line up and the overlap would appear white.
+See photograph A200/ 322 for the same filters after rotation of handle through 90 degrees.

 Model release not required.
 Property release not required.